agiliq/agiliq-jekyll/_posts/2021-07-09-django-apm-with-datadog.md

 - How frequently an url is being requested?
 - Application availability

-With above information we can fix the issues and improve the application before it affects the business.
+With the above information, we can fix the issues and improve the application before it affects the business.

 ## Datadog and it's features